 The kinds that can't be remedied with a baked good (although baked goods always help!)
 What about the times where you didn't get the job you wanted, fell in love with some one who didn't fall in love with you back and where your life took a turn you didn't expect or want?

 I'm not the type of person who likes to sit around wallowing in my sorrows.
 I like to figure out the problem, find a solution and move on.

-But.
-I've managed to come up with some strategies that have helped me cope and heal in the past, so I'm sharing them with you in hopes that they might help you too should you find yourself in a disappointing situation.
+I've managed to come up with 6 strategies that have helped me cope and heal in the past, so I'm sharing them with you in hopes that they might help you deal with disappointment too.

 1. Look at the bigger picture.